the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab1_types/_index.md

 | `>`                                                              |               |             |
 | `not`                                                            |               |             |

-You may either write this table on paper, or copy it into a document on your computer.
-You won't turn this in.
 Once you are confident in your answers (and confident everyone in your group can explain them) check with a teacher.

 ##  Part 2: Building sentences with grammar